mhyrr/resonance/README.md

 ## Where This Goes

-The structured `QueryIntent` is a validated, inspectable intermediate representation — a bounded AST with explicit datasets, measures, dimensions, and filters.
+The structured `QueryIntent` is an intermediate representation AST with explicit datasets, measures, dimensions, and filters.
 The resolver is already a trust boundary with permission enforcement.
 The primitive system is extensible at runtime.
 The presenter layer is swappable.
 The widget contract bridges into the full Phoenix LiveComponent ecosystem with one extra callback.
 The vision: a Phoenix developer uses Resonance to generate on-the-fly real-time pages, fully interactive, with the look and feel and contracts defined entirely by their app.
 Resonance composes the question into a starting page; Phoenix runs everything from there.

 ## Why "Resonance"?

-From the Thomistic concept *resonantia*, which describes what happens when a living knower's inquiry activates structured knowledge, producing insight neither party contained independently.
+> *Cognitum est in cognoscente per modum cognoscentis.*
+> "The thing known exists in the knower according to the mode of the knower."
+> — Thomas Aquinas

+What happens when an inquiry activates structured knowledge and produces insight?
+Let's say it resonates.

-The LLM holds compressed patterns about data analysis and user intent.
-Your app holds the actual data and domain logic.
+The LLM holds compressed patterns about data analysis and user intent — knowledge in *its* mode.
+Your app holds the actual data and domain logic — knowledge in *its* mode.
 Neither produces the right view alone.
 When the user's question passes through the LLM and activates the right primitives against real data, something emerges that was not in either system: a composed surface that answers a question nobody pre-built a report for.

 ## License